themonetizr/Unity-sdk/README.md

 ### Initial setup

 Monetizr is implemented as a singleton prefab.
 You can find this prefab at **Monetizr/Prefabs/Monetizr Prefab**.
 You should place this in the first scene of your game, our code makes sure that there is only 1 prefab instantiated.
-Out-of-the-box it comes preconfigured with our test access token, which can be used to retrieve the "monetizr-sample-t-shirt" product.
+Out-of-the-box it comes preconfigured with our test access token, which can be used to retrieve the "Monetizr Sample T-Shirt" product.

 ![alt text](Docs/Images/mtz_inspector.png "Monetizr Prefab inspector")